nmshd/documentation/_includes/scenarios/integrate/requests-over-messages.md

 }
 ```

-This is where the automation of the Enmeshed Runtime steps in and moves the Request from status `Draft` to status `Open`.
+This is where the automation of the enmeshed Runtime steps in and moves the Request from status `Draft` to status `Open`.
 You can observe this behaviour by querying the Request via `GET /api/v2/Requests/Outgoing/{id}` on the Sender Connector.

 ## Fetch the Request

 In order to fetch the Message with the Request, you have to synchronize the Recipient Connector (`GET /api/v2/Account/Sync`).

-The Enmeshed Runtime will read the Message and create a new incoming Request.
+The enmeshed Runtime will read the Message and create a new incoming Request.
 You can observe this by long polling the incoming Requests or by waiting for the `consumption.incomingRequestReceived` event.

 The long polling is done by calling the `GET /api/v2/Requests/Incoming` route.
 You can use the query params `source.reference=<id-of-the-message>` and `status=ManualDecisionRequired` to filter for Requests that belong to the Message that contained the Request.